Data Ethics

 • Public dashboards, papers, and APIs are aggregate-first by design.

-• Operational details that would increase abuse or expose private workflow state stay out of public pages.
+• Operational details that would increase abuse or expose private workflow state stay out of public pages, even when public traces and logic-review surfaces are made more visible.

 Retention and governance